 Book Marketing Companies

-Self-Published Author Marketing Experiences
+Author Marketing Experiences

-Melissa Leong Self-publishers can’t afford humility
+Melissa Leong – Why self-publishers can’t afford humility

-David Penny Facebook ad experiment
+David Penny – Facebook ad experiment

-Beverly Ackerman self-publicity a major time investment
+Beverly Ackerman – Publicity is a time investment

 Social Media for writers

-Share samples of your writing
+Share your writing